build-on-aws/content/AUTHOR_QUICK_START.md

 ### What It Isn't

-BuildOn.AWS content is not your traditional marketing content.
+The content is not your traditional marketing content.
 It doesn't try to sell readers a product or service and it's not clickbait.
 Calls-to-action are allowed but content doesn't prioritize them over helping the reader solve a problem.

 ### Examples

 Wondering what type of content fits this content platform?
-Here are some examples written by the BuildOn.AWS team.
+Here are some examples written by the AWS Developer Relations team.

 * [What happens when you type a URL into your browser?](https://aws.amazon.com/blogs/mobile/what-happens-when-you-type-a-url-into-your-browser/)
 * [Four Reasons Why GraphQL Is The Future](https://www.buildon.aws/posts/four-reasons-why-graphql-is-the-future/)